 Palliative care (sometimes called supportive care) addresses the needs of people with a life-limiting illness in a holistic way.
-It provides individualised care to enhance your quality of life and make the time you have as valuable as it can be for you and your family.
+It provides individualised care to improve your quality of life and help you stay independent for as long as possible.
 Palliative care may be beneficial for people at any stage of advanced cancer – it is not just for end of life.

 If you have been referred to palliative care, or if you are wondering whether palliative care is right for you, you may find it helpful to read our answers to key questions.
 You can also find out more about palliative treatment options and palliative care for young people.
 You can read more about the role of palliative care and how the care is provided below.